Fan Hui: AlphaGo vs Fan Hui

 In October 2015, Fan was defeated by the Google DeepMind AI program AlphaGo 5–0, the first time an AI has beaten a human professional player at the game without a handicap.
 Fan described the program as "very strong and stable, it seems like a wall. ...
 I know AlphaGo is a computer, but if no one told me, maybe I would think the player was a little strange, but a very strong player, a real person."

 After his defeat, Fan Hui was hired to advise the AlphaGo team and provided a "sanity check" on Go theory.
 He served as a judge for the AlphaGo versus Lee Sedol match and observed it in person.
 He later helped compile commentaries on the matches on AlphaGo's website.

 Fan is one of the authors of DeepMind's paper on AlphaGo Zero published in the journal Nature on 19 October 2017.

+Books

+In 2007, he published his first book in French: The Soul of Go: Shapes and Their Aesthetics, (L'Âme du go.
+Les formes et leur esthétique) in which he introduces the "fundamentals of Go" as well as the forms and aesthetics unique to the game.